subendhu19/academic-kickstart-2/content/home/teaching.md

 +++
 widget = "accomplishments"
-headless = true  # This file represents a page section.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.

 # ...
 Put Your Section Options Here (title etc.) ...
 title = "Teaching"